ruby-amqp/rubymarchhare.info/articles/getting_started.md

 x.publish("ORL 85, ALT 88")
 ```

-publishes two messages using `HotBunnies::Exchange#publish`.
+publishes two messages using `MarchHare::Exchange#publish`.
 Blabbr members use a fanout exchange for
 publishing, so there is no need to specify a message routing key because every queue that is
 bound to the exchange will get its own copy of all messages, regardless of the queue name and
 routing key used.